jur/juhutube/README.md

 To playback a video press the RETURN key.
 When you want to playback a playlist starting with the current selected video, press SPACE.
 If you want to play the videos in the reverse order press the R key.

+To stop the playback press Q. When you don't want to play the remaining videos in the playlist, you need to press any key when currently no video is played.
+You need first to stop the playback with the Q key.

 To get all playlists of a channel press the P key.
 Press P again to return from the playlist.